forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 Regarding prevention measures relevant is, that the transmission correlates to the amount of air exchanged.
 The exact transmission mechanism provides additional insights and helps fine-tuning but mostly it can be abstracted away.
 One of the most important prevention measure is Ventilation, especially in warm environments.

-### Summary Findings regarding Individual Susceptibility
+### Summary Findings Population Characteristics
-People with an adequate and in form immune system in the lungs mostly get mild diseases and are likely less infectious.
-These include young people and especially children for whom Covid is no more or even less dangerous than common cold viruses or influenza.
-On the other hand people who have been exposed to dirty air (smoking and/or air pollution), have risk factors such as few movement and/or severe obesity or just are of old age may fail to produce an adequate and timely immune response.
+* Population groups with an adequate and in form immune system in the lungs mostly get mild diseases and seem to be less infectious.
+These includes young people and especially children for whom Covid is no more or even less dangerous than common cold viruses or influenza.
+* On the other hand populations with long-time exposure to air pollution or have high prevalence of risk factors such as few movement and/or severe obesity tend to have more Covid cases and higher fatality rates.